PolyU develops AI-based screening system for Knee Osteoarthritis

 Knee Osteoarthritis (KOA) is a chronic degenerative disease with no cure.
 Early detection is critical for early intervention to prevent disease progression and to reduce the need for salvage joint replacement surgery.

-The team is currently applying to the Hospital Authority for the use of data of 100,000 KOA patients in Hong Kong, with an aim of enhancing the system’s accuracy to 90%.
+The team is currently applying to the Hospital Authority for the use of data of 100,000 KOA patients in Hong Kong, with the aim of enhancing the system’s accuracy to 90%.
 It is also applying for subsidies from the government to recruit 2,000 people for clinical tests within five years.